stefled/remaken/README.md

 For each project, a packagedependencies.txt file can be created in the root project folder.

+For dependencies specific to a particular os, a packagedependencies-[os].txt can also be created in the root project folder (os is a value in {android, linux, mac, win } ).

+The project build rules (builddefs-qmake for instance) will generate a packagedependencies.txt containing the build informations and will gather the dependencies in the original packagedependencies.txt and packagedependencies-[os].txt for the target os the build is run for.

 Each line follows the pattern :

 ```framework#channel | version | [condition]%library name | identifier@repository_type | repository_url | link_mode | options```